Benchmarking Report and Almanacs

 - Integrate these customized slides into presentations and reports.

 If you did not participate in CDS this year, you can still use the report as a first step to benchmarking your IT organization.
-When you complete the CDS survey, you’ll gain access to data in CDS Reporting that is customized to the peer groups you’ve created specifically for your institution.
+When you complete the CDS survey, you’ll gain access to data in the CDS Portal that is customized to the peer groups you’ve created specifically for your institution.

 - 2014 CDS Benchmarking Report